Careers at Far Hills

 - Knowledge of ACTFL research and standards

-- Experience with Comprehensible Input (CI) practices and concepts
+- Experience with proficiency-based programs and using Comprehensible Input (CI) and other effective methodologies

 - Excellent organizational, writing, and communication skills

-- Proficiency in word processing, spreadsheets, and Google Apps for Education
+- Proficiency in word processing, spreadsheets, and Google Suite for Education

 - Facility with educational technology

-- At least five years of experience teaching Spanish, preferably in independent schools at various levels
+- At least two years of experience teaching French

 - Bachelor’s Degree required; Master's Degree preferred.